aliahmad8701/Stones-Game/README.md

 # Stones-Game v1.2

 ### General Information:
 - Game board consist of 3x3 cells.
 - Every cell is empty in the beginning.
-- Every cell can contain a stone of color red, Green or yellow by re-clicking on it:
+- Every cell can contain a stone of color Red, Yellow or Green by re-clicking on it:
 - Two player game, names of the players will be asked on the main menu.

 Note: The game consists of Business logic.
 OpenJFX, MVC architecture and Java Persistence, Used GSON to store the game results using JSON formatting in game.json file.